bazel-contrib/rules_nodejs/README.md

 # NOTE: this will move to node_modules/BUILD in a later release
 filegroup(name = "node_modules", srcs = glob(["node_modules/**/*"]))
 ```

-> Note, on Mac file paths are case-insensitive, so make sure there isn't already
-a `build` folder in the project root.

 Next create a `WORKSPACE` file in your project root (or edit the existing one)
 containing: